 The player who completes the Minute to Win it challenges in 1 minute wins the game.
 If you are playing on teams or competitively and two or more players complete the challenge then the fastest player wins.

 Make Planning Christmas Easier with the Ultimate Christmas Planner.
-Filled with 44 pages of Christmas checklists, meal planner, party planner, holiday budget, gift lists, printable family games, monthly, weekly & daily calendars & more.
+Filled with 62 pages of Christmas checklists, meal planner, party planner, holiday budget, gift lists, printable family games, monthly, weekly & daily calendars & more.
 Bonus Printable Christmas games are included this year!

 It’s the Ultimate Parenting hack for the Holidays!